nomtek/mistralai_client_dart/CONTRIBUTING.md

 # Contributing to Mistral AI Client for Dart

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Mistral AI Client for Dart!
 We appreciate your time and effort.

 ## Table of Contents